When Motherhood Feels Overwhelming

 There are few, if any, new moms who haven’t felt exactly this way as the dreams of baby’s arrival become the reality of the cascade of changes – in their bodies, minds, hormones, diet and relationships – that are part of becoming a parent.

-Avera Medical Group Behavioral Health Outpatient Services has worked over the past year to form a new postpartum group therapy for these new moms to share insights and realize the truth that they are not alone.
+Avera Medical Group Behavioral Health Outpatient Services has offered postpartum group therapy for these new moms to share insights and realize the truth that they are not alone.

 “Most moms get a touch of what’s called the ‘baby blues’ shortly after giving birth, but about 10-15 percent of new mothers experience more depression and anxiety, and that subset is the focus of our group,” said Nancy Wise-Vander Lee, PhD, LP, a licensed clinical psychologist with Avera Medical Group Behavioral Health Outpatient Services.

-Wise-Vander Lee, along with Sarah Varilek, LPC-MH, leads the meetings.
-“We began the program in part because many physicians told us they were noticing an uptick in patients reporting concerns with anxiety and depression during postnatal visits.”
+Wise-Vander Lee, along with other professionals, leads the meetings.
+“We began the program in part because many physicians told us they were noticing an uptick in patients reporting concerns with anxiety and depression during postnatal visits," she said.
+"We host these events to help all new moms in the face of challenges they might not have expected."

 Joining with other new moms can help the wave of feelings that come from the change in one’s entire life.
 Expectations for “joyful” motherhood are often hard to endure when this period of time has so many challenges.